tushar-mohan/perftools/docs/examples/papiex-mpi-example/index.md

 If you encounter problems with build dependencies, [check out the documentation](https://github.com/tushar-mohan/perftools/blob/master/README.md#build-dependencies) for your Linux distro.

 Let's fire the build.
-We will use the defaults, and do a build of `papiex` alone, rather than the full build, which also includes HPCToolkit.
+We will use the defaults, and do a build of `papiex` and its dependencies.
+If you also want to build hpctoolkit, you should add `--all` argument to the following command.

 ```
 $ ./build.sh